 - 0.1% APY

 Compare more chequing accounts

 These accounts earn interest to help you save.
 Most also put restrictions on your withdrawals, which can give you motivation to save — but the fees can also eat into your savings if you make too many withdrawals.

 The best savings account is the one that fits your needs, and every person will have a different best account.
-Our top picks include:
+Some popular savings accounts include:

 This interest-earning account charges little or no fees and offers a competitive interest rate.
-Earn 2.75% interest for 5 months when you open your first Tangerine Savings Account (up to a maximum of $1,000,000).
+New clients can earn up to 2.75% interest on their balance for the first 5 months, plus get a $400 cash bonus.
+Offer valid until August 18, 2022.

 Compare more savings accounts